canonical/robotics-actions-workflows/README.md

 The [test](.github/workflows/test.yaml) workflow aims at testing the snap(s) built by the `build` workflow.
-As such, its input is all the artefacts created during the run, out of which is uses all the `*.snap` file it finds.
+As such, its input is all the artefacts created during the run, out of which it uses all the `*.snap` file it finds.
 This allows for testing multiple snaps at once, especially convenient for intricate multi-snaps deployments.